Archive for the ‘vampires’ Tag

 “The public can rest assured that we are leaving no stone unturned in our effort to identify the culprits and bring them to justice.”

-If you got a chuckle out of this article by fiction writer C. Michael Forsyth, check out his new graphic novel NIGHT CAGE about vampires running amok in a women’s prison.
+If you got a chuckle out of this article by fiction writer C. Michael Forsyth, check out his graphic novel NIGHT CAGE about vampires running amok in a women’s prison.

 If you enjoyed this mind-bending story by C. Michael Forsyth, check out his collection of bizarre news, available on Kindle and in other eBook formats.